The camel, the stone and district council technology

 To improve how people feel about where they live you give them better services.
 And you give them better access.
 Unlike any other time in history, technology offers district councils a rapid route to this goal.

 Crucially, I think technology needs to be treated like employees.
-Which ones are effective and which ones aren’t?
+How can it be developed to maximise performance?
 If an IT estate has loads of employees doing the same job, why are they doing the same job?
 How do I reorganise my target operating model around IT?
 For the most part, this isn’t happening.
 The time is right for district councils to explore their next step, and the opportunity for enterprise-wide digital transformation is there for the taking.